vyastreb/sem2surface/README.md

 ## Overview

 This repository contains a Python-based solution for 3D surface reconstruction from SEM/BSE images captured using a minimum of three detectors.
 The methodology leverages the Principal Component Analysis (PCA) of the captured images to discern the principal component images [1].
 To reorient gradient images along $x$ and $y$ axes, the Radon transform is used.
-The final 3D surface, represented as \(z(x,y)\), is derived from its gradients either through the Frankot and Chellappa method [2] or via direct integration paired with a minimization process between adjacent profiles.
+The final 3D surface, represented as \(z(x,y)\), is derived from its gradients either through the Frankot and Chellappa method [2] (this is the reference method providing the best results) or via direct integration paired with a minimization process between adjacent profiles.

 ![3D Surface Reconstruction from milti-detector SEM](explication.png)

+For qualitative results, any scaling factor for the vertical axis can be applied to the final surface.
+However, to get the quantitative results, the scaling factor has to be provided.
+The simplest way to find the scaling factor is to use the Vickers hardness test's imprint as a reference surface for the given SEM and given material.
+The `fit_Vickers_indenter.py` module enables to find the scaling factor from the Vickers hardness test's imprint.

 ## Features